-It should be noted that penalties will be incurred for late submissions.
+Note that penalties will be incurred for late submissions.
 Coursework is deemed to be late when submitted after the published deadline without an agreed extension and in the absence of personal circumstances.
-Students should ensure that they are familiar with this policy, available here.
+Students must ensure familiarity with this policy - see the Assessment section here.